 - To avoid dehydration, drink plenty of fluids while preparing for your procedure.

 - Stop drinking clear liquids six to eight hours prior to the procedure.

-When you are fully awake, you will be released from the hospital or office the procedure was performed at.
+Once the procedure is complete, patients will spend a little time in a recovery area before being discharged.
+When you are fully awake, you will be released.
+Because of the sedation, you may be be groggy and they’ll need to have someone drive them home after the procedure.
 Depending on the amount of anesthesia that you were given, you might not be able to operate machinery for up to 12 hours.
+There may be some bloating from the gas used to expand the colon, but this will dissipate.
 Patients are allowed to eat normal foods and are required to drink a lot of fluids after testing to replace the water that was lost in the colonoscopy preparation process.